Why you should appeal your financial aid award and how you could get more money.

 Even though you weren’t able to share your senior year grades when you applied, colleges do care about your most recent grades because it provides current evidence of your achievement and work ethic.
 If your GPA has gone up since you first applied, make sure to inform your financial aid officer.

 If your family is dealing with unexpected expenses (like hospital bills), or other hardships that were not apparent on your FAFSA, be sure to explain this to the financial aid officer.
-Financial aid officers may have the ability to override what was automatically calculated on your FAFSA.
+They may have the ability to override what was automatically calculated on your FAFSA.
 Be prepared to show documentation of these expenses or circumstances if the school requests proof of your situation.
+Read more about 2024-25 FAFSA resources for students with unusual circumstances here.

-If you do end up calling the financial aid office, or connecting on Zoom, try using this script to help you prepare:
+If you do end up calling the financial aid office, or connecting on Zoom, here’s a script sample to help you prepare:

 Student: Hello, may I speak to Financial Aid Officer [financial aid officer’s last name]?